gooddata/gooddata-ruby/_posts/2014-01-02-working-wth-project.markdown

   end
 {% endhighlight %}

-You can provide either string or a project.
-You also have to provide a block with one parameter which will always be the GoodData::Project object.
-Nice thing about this method is that the project is only set up inside the project.
-Once the block finishes the project is set to the value that was set there previously.
+The `project_id` value can be specified as either a string or a project identifier.
+* The `project_id` value is applied only within the code block.
+When the block completes execution, the active project is reverted to the value that was set before the code block execution.
+* You must provide a code block with one parameter, which must be the GoodData::Project object.

 ###Cloning a project

-You can clone a project.
-The meaning of the parameters and their defaults are the same as in the case of CLI.
+You can clone a project through the APIs.
+The parameters and their defaults are the same as those specified for the command-line interface version, enabling you to choose to optionally include data and users from the source project into the clone.

+* For API documentation, see [Project API](https://developer.gooddata.com/api#project).

 {% highlight ruby %}
 project = GoodData::Project['project_id']